Sisters, sisters, there were never such devoted sisters -never had to have a chaperone, “No sir” – I’m here to keep my eye on her.

 Today, sitting here on the far side of the world, I have been thinking of my sisters.
 One in London and one in Los Angeles If we had set out to do so we could not have settled so far apart.

 When my husband died my sisters were there for me although at a distance.
-I felt their love and sorrow just as if they had been here holding my hands.
+I felt their love and sorrow, just as if they had been here with me, holding my hands.

 And then when their husbands each died, I was there for them.
 Sending all kind and good wishes, knowing that although they had been divorced from their spouses for several years, they still shared a past with these men, and that past had produced their children.

 When we were growing up in London all those years ago, we had our fights as all siblings do but we always were there for each other.
 And we showed a solid front against Mother if one or other of us was in trouble.
 Mother as the common enemy.
 Where else do you find this kind of loyalty?